DHTMLX/docs-suite/docs/data_collection/api/datacollection_map_method.md

 @signature: {'map(callback: DataCallback<T>): T[];'}

 @params:
-- callback			function		a function that will be called for each item of a component
+`callback: function` - a function that will be called for each item of a component

 @example:
 //getting ids of all items of the component